5l1v3r1/token-hunter/README.md

 # How the tool works

-Start by providing a starting point such as a group ID on GitLab.
-Token-Hunter will use the starting GitLab group to find all associated projects for that group and, optionally, the groups members.
-Configure the tool to look for sensitive data in assets related to the group.
+Start by providing a group ID for a specific group on GitLab.
+You can find the group ID underneath the group name in the GitLab UI.
+Token-Hunter will use the GitLab group ID to find all associated projects for that group and, optionally, the groups members personal projects.
+Configure the tool to look for sensitive data in assets related to the projects it finds.
 Token-Hunter uses the [same set of regular expressions as TruffleHog](https://github.com/dxa4481/truffleHogRegexes) with a few additions for GitLab specific tokens.
 Token-Hunter depends on these [easily configurable regular expressions](https://gitlab.com/gitlab-com/gl-security/gl-redteam/token-hunter/blob/master/regexes.json) for accuracy and effectiveness.
 Currently, the tool supports GitLab snippets, issues, and issue discussions with plans for future expansion to other assets.
 The tool is intended to be very configurable to allow for efficient discovery of sensitive data in the assets you're specifically interested in.

 # Usage